 On the 6th day of our Faroe Islands photography tour, we’ll drive about an hour north to Klaksvík, the second-largest city in the Faroe Islands, to take the ferry to the island of Kalsoy, which has a population of just 80 people.
 Here, we’ll visit the tiny village of Trøllanes, where we’ll have majestic views of the islands of Kunoy and Viðoy.

-At 3 PM, we’ll catch the ferry back to Klaksvík and drive to the base of Klakkur, from which we have a steep, 30-minute walk to the most spectacular viewpoint in the Faroe Islands.
+At 3 PM, we’ll catch the ferry back to Klaksvík and drive to the base of Klakkur, from which we have a steep, 1-hour hike to the most spectacular viewpoint in the Faroe Islands.
 This is the best sunset view in the entire archipelago.
 From the viewpoint, we’ll be able to see the islands of Eysturoy, Kalsoy, Kunoy, and Borðoy surrounded by the North Atlantic Ocean.